Quickstart: Set up the Data Science Virtual Machine for Linux (Ubuntu)

 To create an instance of either the Ubuntu 20.04 DSVM or the Azure DSVM for PyTorch:

-Go to the Azure portal.
-You might get a prompt to sign in to your Azure account if you haven't signed in yet.
+1. Go to the Azure portal.
+You might get a prompt to sign in to your Azure account if you didn't yet sign in.

-Subscription: If you have more than one subscription, select the one on which the machine will be created and billed.
+• Subscription: If you have more than one subscription, select the one on which the machine is created and billed.
 You must have resource creation privileges for this subscription.

-Region: Select the datacenter that's most appropriate.
+• Region: Select the datacenter that's most appropriate.
 For fastest network access, the datacenter that hosts most of your data or is located closest to your physical location is the best choice.
-For more information, refer to Azure regions.
+For more information, visit Azure regions.

-Size: This option should autopopulate with a size that's appropriate for general workloads.
-For more information, refer to Linux VM sizes in Azure.
+• Size: This option should autopopulate with an appropriate size for general workloads.
+For more information, visit Linux VM sizes in Azure.

 Note

-If you plan to use JupyterHub, make sure to select Password because JupyterHub is not configured to use Secure Shell (SSH) Protocol public keys.
+If you plan to use JupyterHub, be sure to select Password because JupyterHub is not configured to use Secure Shell (SSH) Protocol public keys.

 Important